Omacor

 Frequently Asked Questions

-Is Omacor the same as fish oil supplements I can buy in a health food shop?
+Is Omacor the same as over-the-counter fish oil?

-Can I take Omacor if I am also on a statin?
+Can I take Omacor if I am allergic to fish?

 Dr. Ross Elledge